 About Nanthaveth & Associates

 The price of our services varies between cases.
-At your consultation, the attorney will provide you with an engagement letter that outlines and explains the total cost.
+Several factors can impact your cost, including how time-intensive your case is, what type of petitions we need to file on your behalf, and whether we need to represent you at a hearing.
+At your consultation, your attorney will provide you with an engagement letter that outlines and explains your total cost.

 The attorneys at Nanthaveth and Associates have over 30 years of combined experience.

 Yes, we offer a 30-minute free consultation or an unlimited timed consultation for $60 with one of our associates.
 You can also choose to speak to our owner and founder, Vi Nanthaveth, for $100 with no time limit.

 Yes, we offer a three- or six-month payment plan to help ease the cost for our clients.
 We require a 50 percent down payment for the attorney and administrative fees.
 All filing fees must be paid at the time we file your case.

 Austin, TX 78759